Hosting and bandwidth provided by MacAce.net.

 • Upgrades (additional RAM and storage) and accessories (optical drive) can make the MacBook Air more expensive than alternatives should a user need these additions.

-Basically, if you are looking for a beautiful, lightweight notebook Mac and you do not care about future upgrades, then the MacBook Air might be the perfect system for you.
-Performance is solid for those who do not do demanding tasks while on the go (like high-end video editing and encoding) and with two USB 3.0 ports, connectivity also is unlikely to be an issue for most consumers.
+Basically, if you are looking for a beautiful, lightweight notebook Mac and you do not care about future upgrades (including the RAM limitation), a "Mid-2012" MacBook Air might be the perfect system for you.
+Performance remains solid compared to other systems released around the same time, particularly for those who do not do technically challenging tasks while on the go.

-If performance, connectivity and expansion are high priorities -- but size and weight are lower priorities -- a MacBook Pro would be a better choice.
-If price is a high priority, a used MacBook Air also could be a worthwhile option.
+If performance, connectivity and expansion are important, but size and weight are less so, a MacBook Pro model could be a better choice.

 << MacBook Air Q&A (Main)